MicrosoftDocs/Devices-docs/surface/surface-customer-self-repair-surface.md

 > [!CAUTION]
 > Opening or repairing your device can present various risks, such as electric shock, device damage, fire and personal injury risks, and other hazards.
 Use caution if undertaking do-it-yourself repairs.

-Self-repair replaceable components are available to buy from device resellers.
-Replaceable components have a 1-year Limited Hardware Warranty.<sup>2</sup> Replaceable components are available for purchase through [Microsoft's Authorized Distributors and Resellers](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface#DEVICESRESELLERS).There are no certifications required to repair or service a Surface device.
+Self-repair replaceable components are available to buy from [device resellers](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface).
+Replaceable components have a 1-year Limited Hardware Warranty.<sup>2</sup> Replaceable components are available for purchase through [Microsoft's Authorized Distributors and Resellers](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface#DEVICESRESELLERS).
+There are no certifications required to repair or service a Surface device.

-Repairing your device with a replaceable component does not impact Microsoft's Limited Warranty; however, any damage to the device resulting from a repair performed by someone other than Microsoft or an Authorized Service Provider will not be covered under Microsoft's warranty or extended protection plans.
+Repairing your device with a replaceable component doesn't affect Microsoft's Limited Warranty; however, any damage to the device resulting from a repair performed by someone other than Microsoft or an Authorized Service Provider won't be covered under Microsoft's warranty or extended protection plans.

 ## References

 1. Customer self-repair is only available on Microsoft devices with a removable component per the product’s technical specifications.
-Microsoft recommends that self-repair be performed by technically inclined individuals with the knowledge, experience and required tools, while following a [Microsoft Service Guide](https://www.microsoft.com/download/100440).
+Microsoft recommends that self-repair is performed by technically inclined individuals with the knowledge, experience and required tools, while following a [Microsoft Service Guide](https://www.microsoft.com/download/100440).
 1. Microsoft’s Limited Warranty is in addition to any right you may have under consumer or other laws applicable to you.